jundalisay/sp/content/en/research/ancient/jewish/old-testament/ezekiel/chapter-39.md

 8} Behold, it is come, and it is done.
 This [is] the day whereof I have spoken. {9} They that dwell in the cities of Israel shall go forth, and shall set on fire and burn the weapons, both the shields and the bucklers, the bows and the arrows, and the handstaves, and the spears, and they shall burn them with fire seven years: {10} So that they shall take no wood out of the field, neither cut down [any] out of the forests; for they shall burn the weapons with fire: and they shall spoil those that spoiled them, and rob those that robbed them, saith Enki.

 {11} In that day, [that] I will give unto Gog a place there of graves in Israel, the valley of the passengers on the east of the sea: and it shall stop the [noses] of the passengers: and there shall they bury Gog and all his multitude: and they shall call [it] The valley of Hamon-gog. {12} And seven months shall the house of Israel be burying of them, that they may cleanse the land. {13} Yea, all the people of the land shall bury [them;] and it shall be to them a renown the day that I shall be glorified, saith Enki. {14} And they shall sever out men of continual employment, passing through the land to bury with the passengers those that remain upon the face of the earth, to cleanse it: after the end of seven months shall they search. {15} And the passengers [that] pass through the land, when [any] seeth a man’s bone, then shall he set up a sign by it, till the buriers have buried it in the valley of Hamon-gog. {16} And also the name of the city [shall be] Hamonah.
 Thus shall they cleanse the land.
-{{< /l >}}

-{{< l a="Enki" >}}
 17 Son of man speak to every feathered fowl, and to every beast of the field, Assemble yourselves, and come; gather yourselves on every side to my sacrifice that I do sacrifice for you, [even] a great sacrifice upon the mountains of Israel, that you may eat flesh, and drink blood.

 18} Ye shall eat the flesh of the mighty, and drink the blood of the princes of the earth, of rams, of lambs, and of goats, of bullocks, all of them fatlings of Bashan.

-19} And you shall eat fat till you be full, and drink blood till you be drunken, of my sacrifice which I have sacrificed for you. {20} Thus you shall be filled at my table with horses and chariots, with mighty men, and with all men of war, saith Enki. {21} I will set my glory among the heathen, and all the heathen shall see my judgment that I have executed, and my hand that I have laid upon them. {22} So the house of Israel shall know that I [am] Enki their God from that day and forward.
+19} And you shall eat fat till you be full, and drink blood till you be drunken, of my sacrifice which I have sacrificed for you. {20} Thus you shall be filled at my table with horses and chariots, with mighty men, and with all men of war, saith Enki. {21} I will set my glory among the heathen, and all the heathen shall see my judgment that I have executed, and my hand that I have laid upon them. {22} So the house of Israel shall know that I am the Lord their God from that day and forward.
 {{< /l >}}